Terms for Exhibiting

 - Promotional brochures/literature for all products and services to be exhibited

 Applications for exhibit space are subject to approval by the Society for Neuroscience.
-To take advantage of priority points, applications must be received by May 3.
-Applications received after May 3 may still obtain space, if available.
+To take advantage of priority points, applications must be received by May 29 (New Date).
+Applications received after May 29 (New Date) may still obtain space, if available.
 If more than one company has the same number of priority points, assignments will be made in date and time order applications are received.
-First-time exhibitors are assigned space based on the date the application is received.
+First-time exhibitors are assigned space after those with priority points, based on the date the application is received.

 Priority Points System

 Priority in booth assignment will be conducted according to a point-based system.
-Exhibitors receive one point per 10’ x 10’ space purchased, for a maximum of five points for exhibiting.
+Exhibitors receive one point per 10 ft. x 10 ft. space purchased, for a maximum of five points for exhibiting.
 In the case of company mergers, SfN will use the priority points of the company with the highest number of points accrued.

 Priority points accrue per year as follows: